 There are two categories of device used for assisted delivery:

 - Forceps (spoon-shaped metal blades that slide round the baby’s head): types include Neville-Barnes forceps and Kielland’s forceps.

 - Vacuum suction cups (applied to the top of the baby’s skull): there is a wide variety of cups available, but the commonest used in the NHS is the plastic Kiwi cup.
 This type of instrumental delivery is often known as a ventouse delivery.

 Why might I need to have an instrumental delivery?

 Reasons fall into three categories and each one relates to either the mother’s progress in labour, the baby’s condition or pre-existing medical problems in the mother:

 |Maternal medical problems||Any medical condition in the mother that means active pushing might not be able advisable, such as severe heart disease|

 Where does instrumental delivery take place?

 If your midwife thinks that instrumental delivery might be necessary, they will ask an obstetrician to make a full assessment of the situation – this will include a review of any previous deliveries, any significant events or problems in your antenatal history, the onset of your labour (whether spontaneous or induced), the progress of the labour, and a vaginal examination to determine the dilation of the cervix and the position of the baby.
-If the obstetrician is confident that the baby can be delivered instrumentally, the delivery can take place in your delivery room.
+If the obstetrician is confident that the baby can be delivered with an instrument, the delivery can take place in your delivery room.
 However, if there is any doubt about whether the planned instrumental delivery will be successful, then the attempt should be made in the operating theatre – this is called a trial of instrumental delivery.
 This means that if the instrumental delivery is unsuccessful, the team can proceed quickly to Caesarean section.